Metachromatic leukodystrophy (MLD) is a genetic disorder that affects nerves, muscles, other organs, and behavior. It slowly gets worse over time.

 The disease is passed down through families (inherited).
-You must get a copy of the defective gene from both your parents to have the disease.
+You must get a copy of the defective gene from both of your parents to have the disease.
 Parents can each have the defective gene, but not have MLD.
-A person with 1 defective gene is called a "carrier."
+A person with one defective gene is called a "carrier."

-Children who inherit only 1 defective gene from 1 parent will be a carrier, but usually will not develop MLD.
-When 2 carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.
+Children who inherit only one defective gene from one parent will be a carrier, but usually will not develop MLD.
+When two carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.

 - Late infantile MLD symptoms usually begin by ages 1 to 2.